Still Black, Innit? Idris Elba Responds To Racism By Rejecting ‘Black Actor’ Label, John Boyega Claps Back At Color Blind Bollocks

 “It’s Just Skin” To Idris Elba

-When it comes to race, we still have a long way to go, especially in the entertainment industry.
-Idris should be judged by the content of his iconic characters like The Wire’s Stringer Bell.
-However, he feels limited by the “Black actor” title and the baggage that comes with it.
+When it comes to race, we still have a long way to go, especially in the entertainment industry and Idris should be judged by the content of his iconic characters like The Wire’s Stringer Bell.
+However, the actor is admitting that he feels limited by the “Black actor” title and the baggage that comes with it.

 “If we spent half the time not talking about the differences but the similarities between us, the entire planet would have a shift in the way we deal with each other.
 As humans, we are obsessed with race.
 And that obsession can really hinder people’s aspirations, hinder people’s growth,” the Beast star said.